 When starting with golf, you’ll notice several strange, idiosyncratic terms and rules.
 Some of these terms can leave you even more confused than you are.
 One of such oddities that you’ll see in golf is referencing birds in names of styles and scores.
 That’s why you’ll hear terms like eagle, birdie, and even albatross.
 Well, albatross in golf sounds strange, doesn’t it?
-You’re probably wondering what it is and why the name.
+You’re probably wondering what it is and why the name is.
 We’ll find out.

 So, what is an albatross in golf?
 An albatross is a golf scoring term representing three strokes shots under par on a single hole.
 To score an albatross, you’ll need to play on par-5 holes.
 Here, you’ll need to sink your second shot to achieve an albatross.

 As simple as it may sound, achieving an albatross is extremely difficult.
 Most golfers will never have the fortune to achieve it in their playing career.